twrodriguez/duct_tape/README.md

 ---------------

-Array, TrueClass, FalseClass, DateTime, Dir, File, Hash, Kernel, Numeric, Object, Pathname, Range, Regexp, String, Symbol, and Time have patches in duct_tape.
+Array, TrueClass, FalseClass, DateTime, Dir, File, Hash, Kernel, Numeric, Object, Pathname, Range, Regexp, String, Symbol, Time, and URI have patches in duct_tape.
 Here are a few examples:

     # Array
     ["a","b","c"].to_h                        #=> {0=>"a", 1=>"b", 2=>"c"}